 A dysfunctional family background often leads to a child believing that their opinions, needs, and desires are unimportant and meaningless.
 As they mature they often lack confidence with low feelings of self-worth.
 Depression and anxiety are commonplace.
 Adult children from a narcissistic family need support to make them understand that they are not inadequate and to help them develop healthy self-esteem and build strong and healthy relationships.

-In the toxic family neglect and abuse are often a daily occurrence.
+In a toxic family neglect and abuse are often a daily occurrence.
 This family may look good from the outside but it’s a different story for those who live within this dysfunctional family dynamic.
 Everything is about an image.

 The narcissistic parent will likely put on a display in public and be seen as generous, personable and charming whereas behind closed doors they are abusive and controlling.

 The house where abuse takes place, whether mental or physical, will never be a home.
 Talking about their issues is forbidden.
 (Let’s just pretend everything’s perfect.)
 Family members who thrive on drama, negativity, jealousy, criticism, and denigration will never make a child feel good about themselves.

 Children from narcissistic families rarely grow up to be close to their brothers and sisters in later life.
 They have often been pitted against one another in their childhood.
 Unless the child holds the position of the ‘golden child’ within the family unit, they will be seen and not heard, blamed and shamed.
 Nothing they ever do will be good enough and they’ll soon learn that their value depends on their achievements, how they can make the family look good and not for who they are.